 Preschool-aged children should be provided with a regular time every day that they are encouraged, but not forced, to nap or rest.
 The nap/rest time should be regularly scheduled so that it happens at about the same time each day.
-Preschoolers have often (but not always) outgrown their need for sleep during the day but still benefit from a quiet rest time where they can relax, do quiet activities and/or participate in additional one-on-one interactions with instructional staff to address differentiated instructional goals.
-The nap/rest schedule must be reasonable for most of the children in the group.
-For those children who are early risers or nonnappers, accommodations must be made to meet their needs such as:
+The nap/rest time schedule must be reasonable for most of the children in the group.
+For those children who are early risers or non-nappers, accommodations must be made to meet their needs such as: